AckeeCZ/ackee-gradle-plugin/README.md

 ## Usage

-It can be used in any (Android) project by adding classpath dependency `cz.ackee.gradle.plugin` into project's buildscript:
+It can be used in any (Android) project by adding classpath dependency into project's buildscript:
 ```
 buildscript {
     dependencies {
-        classpath("cz.ackee.gradle.plugin:1.0")
+        classpath("cz.ackee:build-gradle-plugin:1.0.0-RC12")
     }
 }
 ```